OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 ## Initial results
 These scripts identify **100%** of complete RAGEs (3/3) but it also identifies **17/52** of the complete RAGEs with truncated genes.
 This is probably better than underclassification, however, we need to find a way to identify which of these are not truncated.

-**Next steps**:
-Investigate whether these complete RAGEs with truncated genes contain pseudo or truncated descriptions.
-If they do this may be a method to exclude them.

 ## Current limitations
 - Edge case mentioned above (this is still a very rare case so may not be worth considering)